IsaacAbrahamson/Cinema-API/api/README.md

 ## Database ERD

 This project uses a MySQL database.
 It will be helpful to understand the basic schema by viewing the diagram below.
-Note that the `Movies`, `Showings`, and `Tickets` tables showin in gray are recreated
+Note that the `Movies`, `Showings`, and `Tickets` tables shown in gray are recreated every time the database update script is ran (usually daily)

 ![ERD](https://user-images.githubusercontent.com/17521691/192074719-1b368223-c8ed-4008-a82b-34e2e1395f1c.png)